 Bring Some Textures to Otherwise Plain Walls

 Some people love brightly-colored walls or demure wallpaper, but I love shiplap and Brooke agrees!
 “A modern farmhouse wouldn’t be complete without shiplap.
-In the planning process, shiplap was a must!
+In the planning process, shiplap walls was a must!
 Our shiplap is knotty pine, which means there are knot holes and imperfections, which was fine with us.
 The old look paired with modern is a great mixture.”

 Interior design in the 17th and 18th centuries could be deadly!
 The paint used to contain poisonous elements such as lead and arsenic!

 It’s Not a Farmhouse Without a Barn Door

 When decorating, doors can throw a wrench in your plans.
 Maybe they open in an awkward space or take up too much of a room’s interior.
 Barn doors can minimize space, make a statement and add character to a room.
 We had our barn doors made from reclaimed wood and Brooke opted for a DIY approach!
-She how she made these DIY sliding barn doors.
+See how she added rustic details with these DIY sliding barn doors.

 Give It a Modern Touch